 - BSYS 1213 Basic Word Processing Application I Provides instruction in the basic word processing computer operations and skills.
 The student will learn to produce documents through keyboarding, editing, storing, retrieving and printing.
 (F, S) - BSYS 1223 Basic Word Processing Applications II Designed to provide advanced word and information processing concepts, and communication skills on a computer.
-(F, S) - BSYS 1383 Spreadsheet Applications Prerequisite: MIS 1033.
-The study of electronic spreadsheet concepts.
-The fundamentals of worksheets, graphics, database, and macro features of electronic spreadsheets will be utilized to solve problems.
 (F, S)

-- BSYS 1213 Basic Word Processing Application I Provides instruction in the basic word processing computer operations and skills.
-The student will learn to produce documents through keyboarding, editing, storing, retrieving and printing.
-(F, S) - BSYS 1223 Basic Word Processing Applications II Designed to provide advanced word and information processing concepts, and communication skills on a computer.
-(F, S) - BSYS 1383 Spreadsheet Applications Prerequisite: MIS 1033.
+- BSYS 1383 Spreadsheet Applications Prerequisite: MIS 1033.
 The study of electronic spreadsheet concepts.
 The fundamentals of worksheets, graphics, database, and macro features of electronic spreadsheets will be utilized to solve problems.
 (F, S) - BSYS 1503 Document Formatting This course is designed for persons with some keyboarding skill.
 The major emphasis is on skill development.
 Instruction is provided on microcomputers.
-(D) - BSYS 1563 Administrative Support Procedures Prerequisite/Corequisite: BSYS 1543 OR MIS 1033.
+(D) - BSYS 1563 Administrative Support Procedures Prerequisite/Corequisite: BSYS 1213 OR MIS 1033.
 Topics include self-improvement, interpersonal relations, mail handling, telephone usage, and travel arrangements.
 Emphasizes the practice and procedures acceptable in a business office regarding records management and control.
 Topics include sorting, filing, and retrieval of records.
-(F, S) - BSYS 2143 Introduction to Entrepreneurship Perquisites: MIS 1033 or MIS 1503.
+(F, S) - BSYS 2143 Introduction to Entrepreneurship Prequisites: MIS 1033 or MIS 1503.
 Introduces the process of new venture creation and the critical knowledge needed to develop and manage your new business.
 Students will gain knowledge on the challenges of entrepreneurship, building a business plan, marketing considerations, ecommerce and the entrepreneur, advertising and pricing for profit, financial considerations, building a competitive edge, and debt/equity and site and location considerations.
 (D) - BSYS 2413 Word Processing I Prerequisite: MIS 1033.
 Instruction in use of word processing software on microcomputers.
 Familiarization with word processing procedures and terminology.
 Three hours per week plus laboratory time.
 (D) - BSYS 2503 Business Office Skills Prerequisite: Keyboarding ability.
 Development of professional skills, knowledge, attitudes, and other competencies necessary for employees in business occupations.
 Includes filing emphasis, word processing concepts, and career enhancement skills.
-(F) - BSYS 2523 Machine Transcription Prerequisite or Corequisite: BSYS 1543 and MIS 1033.
+(F) - BSYS 2523 Machine Transcription Prerequisite or Corequisite: BSYS 1213 and MIS 1033.
 Includes training in transcribing office documents using transcription equipment.
 Stresses skills required to produce respective documents.
-(F,S)

-BSYS 2533 Internet, Intranet, and E-mail Applications for Business - This is a course to teach students about the Internet, Intranet, and E-mail.
+(F, S) - BSYS 2533 Internet, Intranet, and E-mail Applications for Business This is a course to teach students about the Internet, Intranet, and E-mail.
 They will develop technology skills and research strategies using the Internet.
-(S)

-BSYS 2553 Business Machines - Prerequisite: MATH 1043.
+(S) - BSYS 2553 Business Machines Prerequisite: MATH 1043.
 Instruction and practice in the operation of electronic display and printing calculators, and computerized spreadsheets, with emphasis on business application problems.
-(F, S)

-BSYS 2563 Business Communication - Survey of the principles of effective oral and written communication.
+(F, S) - BSYS 2563 Business Communication Prerequisite: ENG 1003 Freshman English I. Survey of the principles of effective oral and written communication.
 Practice in writing business letters and reports, and preparing various types of oral presentation.
 (F, S, Su) ACTS Equivalent Course Number = BUSI2013